ChenFindling/tragic-algebra-analyzer/README.md

 excess cash to zero for the class since the pool likely backs policy liabilities.
 The year table shows each year as filed, no averaging: cyclicality is shown, not smoothed;
 normalization is EPV's job, and its page does it properly.

+## 🧊 Net-Nets

+Benjamin Graham's net-current-asset-value test from *Security Analysis* and *The Intelligent Investor*: current assets minus total liabilities minus every tagged claim ahead of the common (preferred stock, temporary equity, minority interest), per share, against the price.
+Graham's two-thirds buying threshold prints as his criterion and nothing more.
+Deducting minority interest and temporary equity is this project's own addition to his test, labelled as such on the page, because today's consolidated balance sheets carry claims his era's statements did not present.

+Where a filer does not tag a total liabilities line, the page adds the filed current and noncurrent halves and prints the addition, or refuses if it cannot; it never derives liabilities from the equity side.
+Every figure is an annual report's own year-end balance
+date: quarterly balance sheets are excluded, nothing fills or carries across years, and a year missing a line shows a dash naming it.
+No income statement is read anywhere on the page.

+Most companies this kit reads print NCAV far below the price, often negative.
+The page says so plainly, because that is the normal answer today, not a failure: true net-nets are nearly extinct among filers large enough to file readable XBRL.
+NCAV is a liquidation floor, not a going-concern value, and a real wind-down realizes assets below book, so the true floor is lower than the printed one.

 ## 📈 Return Calculator